yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcfilterchunkvalueimpl-class.md

 ### <a name="remarks"></a>Uwagi

 ##  <a name="setsystemtimevalue"></a>  CMFCFilterChunkValueImpl::SetSystemTimeValue
- Ustawia właściwość przez klucz do SystemTime.
+ Ustawia właściwość według klucza do SystemTime.

 ```
 HRESULT SetSystemTimeValue(